isomerpages/mof-gfg/_g20-eminent-persons-group/Governance.md

 Governance of the IFIs as a system should be focused on ensuring coherence and synergies in a more diverse and decentralized world, and on collectively catalyzing private investments, so as to enable greater development impact.

-Proposal 18: Proposal 18: A G20-led group, with representation from key non-G20 constituencies and the IFIs, should steer the reorientation of development finance over the next three years before handing the coordinating role to the IFI Heads.
-This should include building complementarity among all development partners, and a clear system of metrics to track impact and value for money.
+### Proposal 18: A G20-led group, with representation from key non-G20 constituencies and the IFIs, should steer the reorientation of development finance over the next three years before handing the coordinating role to the IFI Heads.
+This should include building complementarity among all development partners, and a clear system of metrics to track impact and value for money. ###

-Up Arrow

 An effective forum is required to ensure this major reorientation of the system of development finance.
 However, there is currently no effective forum with universal membership that has a system-wide remit in development and that can steer the important shifts to ensure coherence and complementarity among the IFIs as well as with other major development partners.
 The G20, which has a system-wide focus as a result of major countries being represented in the Group, does not have universal membership.
 The Development Committee (DC), which has universal membership, primarily focuses on one institution.